London Ringways: Ringway 3

 Ringway 3 was a new road, the north section of which became part of the M25 from South Mimms to Swanley via the Dartford Crossing.
 It was intended for traffic bypassing London, and was a central government scheme outside of the remit of London County Council.
 The route was roughly based on the earlier "D" ring designed by Patrick Abercrombie.
 The southern section was never planned in detail, so a specific route does not exist.
-The section in West London was eventually built to a lower standard as the A312.
+The section in west London was eventually built to a lower standard as the A312.

 Ringway 3 was planned to link the capital's outer suburbs linking areas such as Croydon, Esher, Barnet, Waltham Cross, Chigwell and Dartford.
 Construction began on the first section of the motorway between South Mimms and Potters Bar in 1973 and the motorway was initially designated as the M16 motorway before its opening.

 While the construction of the first section was in progress, the plan for Ringways 3 and 4 were modified considerably.
 Broadly speaking, the northern and eastern section of Ringway 3 (from the current junction 23 of the M25 motorway with the A1 east and south to the current junction 3 with the M20) was to be built and connected to the southern and western section of Ringway 4 to create the M25.
 The remaining parts of the two rings became redundant.

 The South Mimms to Potters Bar section (junction 23 to junction 24) was opened in 1975, temporarily designated as an A-road (A1178).
 The remaining sections of the northern Ringway 3 were constructed over the next eleven years: the M25 motorway was completed in 1986 with the opening of the Ringway 4 to Ringway 3 linking section from Micklefield to South Mimms (junction 19 to junction 23).

 One part of Ringway 3 in west London was eventually built as The Parkway/Hayes Bypass (A312).
-Unlike many other Ringway proposals, it was favourable with local residents as it solved serious congestion problems.
+Unlike many other Ringway proposals it was favourably viewed by local residents, for it solved serious congestion problems.
 It was one of the few major road schemes approved by the GLC after Labour took control in 1981.